tardis-lab/backend-test/README.md

-# Tardis Labs - Back-end test
+# Tardis Labs - Fullstack test

 Welcome to the technical test for back-end developers.
 For this test, you'll need to make a simple HTTP server that responds with data fetched from [weather API](https://www.weatherapi.com/docs/).
 Make sure to read all the way to the end before starting.